Ricardoblinks/Ricardoblinks/README.md

 - 👋 Hi, I’m @Ricardoblinks
 - 👀 I’m interested in Building Softwares
-- 🌱 I’m currently learning ALX Software Engineering
+- 🌱 I’m currently Working at Compumetrics Solutions Nig.
+Ltd. as a Full-stack Software Engineering
-- 💞️ I’m looking to collaborate on Great Projects
+- 💞️ I’m open to collaborate on Great Projects
 - 📫 How to reach me email: ricardoblinks1@gmail.com

 <!---